-The delay circuit (whether it’s analog or digital) delays the dry signal and outputs the “phase-shifted” signal fed into the output mixer.
-The delay time parameter of the delay circuit is altered by the LFO.
+The delay circuit (whether it's analog or digital) delays the dry signal and outputs the “phase-shifted” signal fed into the output mixer.
+The LFO alters the delay time parameter of the delay circuit.

 In addition to sending the phase-shifted signal to the output mixer, the delay circuit also feeds its output back into its input via the feedback loop.
 By increasing the feedback, the notches and peaks of the resulting comb filter are accentuated and, therefore, the flanger effect increases in intensity.